openkfw/TruBudget/doc/installation/Developer-Setup.md

 If you want to start this service or simply see more details regarding this feature you can check out the [README.md](https://github.com/openkfw/TruBudget/blob/master/email-notification/README.md) file.

+## Dockerized application

+Alernatively you can run all services needed for development in one command:
+ 1. in root directory execute: `sh scripts/development/start-dev.sh`

+ The script cares for `.env` file.
+No further step needed.

+ Following services are dockerized:
+  - Blockchain (master node)
+  - API (master API)
+  - Provisioning (feeds application with dummy data)
+  - Excel export
+  - Frontend

+  It takes some time to build and run at the first launch.
+After that, source codes of API and frontend are live reloaded.
+That means any change in `./src` folder is reflected in respective containter automatically.

+  The frontend should be availaible as usual at http://localhost:3000

+  Docker Compose ensures that services are communicating and have correct environment variables set.
+Docker Compose puts all services in the same network and exposes needed ports.

+  You can inspect each container individually:  `docker logs --follow CONTAINER`.
+Where CONTAINER represents selected value of NAMES column container in output of `docker ps` command.

 ## Tests

 ### End-to-end Tests